rahuldebug/kata/README.md

 Instructions

 This Kata is about implementing a simple tennis game.
-I came up with it while thinking about Wii tennis, where they have simplified tennis, so each set is one game.

 The scoring system is rather simple: